aleshevdenis/128iid/README.md

 `bundle exec ruby 128iid.rb task=your-task kenna_api_host=your-local-api-host`

-Prerequisites: version of ruby that is specified in `.ruby-version`
+Prerequisites: API token generated in UI, version of ruby that is specified in `.ruby-version`